 At IRIS Connect we have been, and continue to be, closely involved in the Early Career Framework (ECF), from a precursor project called Accelerate, through to national roll-out in conjunction with the Education Development Trust.

 As part of our continued work with the EdDevTrust, all early career teachers (ECTs) and mentors enrolled on their ECF programme will get free access to our video tools to support coaching, mentoring, reflection, and enhanced support from their delivery providers.

-In this blog, our Head of Education, Haili Hughes shares her thoughts and mentoring expertise on the ECF as a whole.
+In this blog, our Director of Education, Haili Hughes shares her thoughts and mentoring expertise on the ECF as a whole.
 She also describes the unique and powerful ways video collaboration technologies can support early career teachers, whichever ECF provider you are working with.

 A new path to retention

 The best available evidence indicates that ‘quality first teaching’ is the most important tool schools have to improve outcomes for their pupils (EEF, 2021).
 Yet, developing high-quality pedagogy is a challenge when one in three teachers are leaving the profession within five years (DfE, 2019).
 Within the UK, the Department for Education has responded to the challenge by introducing greater support for new teachers via the Early Career Framework which has been launched as part of their ‘Recruitment and Retention Strategy.’